bomeara/sharedgovernance/README.md

 #> 232681         University of Mary Washington        12
 ```

-We can see the top match and other matches by default
+We can look at average salaries of graduates for the focal institution
+(listed first by default) and its comparison institutions.

 ``` r
 grad_salaries <- sg_compare_field_salaries(id)